MarinaMariano/Applied-Machine-Learning-Project/README.md

 Mixed precision training (float16 computation with float32 output) was used to reduce memory usage while preserving numerical stability.

-### **Second model: Pretrained DenseNet-121**
-Transfer learning formalizes a two-phase learning framework: a pre-training phase to capture knowledge from one or more source tasks, and a fine-tuning stage to transfer the captured knowledge to target tasks.
-We instantiated a DenseNet-121 architecture from the TorchXRayVision (xrv) library.
-The weights "densenet121-res224-all" indicate pretraining on large-scale chest X-ray datasets, trained with 224×224 input resolution.
-This backbone acts as a feature extractor, not a classifier.
-We move the backbone’s parameters and buffers to the selected compute device so that input tensors and model weights are on the same device.
-We switch the backbone to evaluation mode disableing batch normalization updates, dropout randomness and gradient computation for all backbone parameters.
-Since the backbone is frozen it acts as a fixed feature extractor.
-Then we added a task specific binary classification head.

 ----

-## **Training strategy**

-### **Training of the Pretrained DenseNet-121**
-Class imbalance was handled via BCEWithLogitsLoss(pos_weight), computed from the training subset label counts; in our split Nneg​/Npos​<1, indicating a relative over-representation of positive samples.
-In this setting, the loss weighting counterbalances the natural bias of the optimization process toward the majority class by increasing the penalty associated with misclassified negative examples, thus preventing the classifier from trivially favoring the positive class.
-Conversely, in the more common case Nneg​/Npos​ >1, the same strategy would up-weight positive samples to mitigate majority-negative dominance.
-Optimization uses Adam (lr = 1e-3) on the classifier head (model.fc) only, keeping the pretrained DenseNet backbone frozen.
-The learning-rate scheduler (ReduceLROnPlateau) and early stopping monitor the validation loss, and the final checkpoint corresponds to the epoch with the lowest val_loss.
-Performance is also reported with MCC computed from epoch-level TP/TN/FP/FN counts at a fixed threshold of 0.5.

-### **Training of the Custom CNN, Yen & Tsao**
-Supervised training is performed using the training set and monitored on the validation set.
-Early Stopping is applied to prevent overfitting.
-Training Configuration
-- Optimizer: Adam
-- Loss: Binary Crossentropy
-- Batch size: 16
-- Epochs : da definire
-- Early stopping (patience: 5)

 ### **Final evaluation**